 Although this expedition takes place during the dry period, teammates should still expect deep mud in the jungle and slow progress at times through the Rwenzoris mountains.
 The jungle vegetation at lower levels gives way to African alpine vegetation and rocky lava flows at higher altitudes.
 Expect to forge your own path through the jungle and take on challenging scrambles as you trail blaze your route.

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
-The following is the outline plan for this epic and incredibly varied expedition to the Democratic Republic of Congo.
+The following is the outline plan for this epic and incredibly varied expedition to the Democratic Republic of Congo, Uganda and Rwanda.
 A fuller itinerary is provided in the Expedition Handbook which is available on request or upon application to join the team.

 The expedition starts at 1800 on 6 July 2019 at the team hotel in Kigali, Rwanda.
 Many incoming flights land in the early hours to allow sightseeing beforehand.
 The hotel offers free airport transfers, this element will be confirmed by Secret Compass once team members submit their flight details.
 After a welcome dinner and expedition briefing from the expedition leader at 1800, the group will have an early night before the drive to the DRC border at Goma.
 Crossing the border is an exercise in patience (and paperwork) before the group officially enters the DRC and heads out to buy supplies for the next few days exploring Virunga National Park from their safari-tent style camp.

 From camp, the team will meet rangers from Virunga National Park before heading onto forest trails in search of endangered mountain gorillas.
 Depending on the location of the family this can take up to four hours and serves as an acclimatisation trek ahead of the following day’s ascent to Nyiragongo volcano to sleep overlooking the lava lake.
 This is the world’s largest and indeed one of the world’s few active lakes.
-Returning to Goma, the team will make preparations for the Rwenzoris phase of the trek before chartering a flight to a small airstrip at the foot of the Mountains of the Moon.
+Returning to Goma, the team will make preparations for the Rwenzoris phase in Uganda transferring to Kasese ahead of the trek into the Mountains of the Moon.
 From here you’ll meet more National Park rangers and local porters for the trek into the mountains reaching altitudes of up to 4462m.

 Secret Compass closely monitors the security situation of all its expedition locations, and as such, if closer to the departure date it is decided for any reason we deem this planned itinerary not possible, there is a contingency plan in place.
 This Plan B itinerary takes in the Volcanoes National Park, gorilla trekking in Uganda and a diverse trek through the Ugandan Rwenzoris with wide-ranging views of Mt Stanley.